OregonBanner/experience-manager-65.zh-Hans/help/forms/developing/components-services-java-api-quick.md

      * 2. adobe-livecycle-client.jar
      * 3. adobe-usermanager-client.jar
      * 4. adobe-utilities.jar
-     * 5. jboss-client.jar (use a different JAR file if the forms server is not deployed
+     * 5. jboss-client.jar (use a different JAR file if the Forms Server is not deployed
      * on JBoss)
      * 6. commons-code-1.3.jar
      * 7. adobe-workflow-client-sdk.jar
-     * 8. jacorb.jar (use a different JAR file if the forms server is not deployed on JBoss)
+     * 8. jacorb.jar (use a different JAR file if the Forms Server is not deployed on JBoss)
-     * 9. jnp-client.jar (use a different JAR file if the forms server is not deployed on JBoss)
+     * 9. jnp-client.jar (use a different JAR file if the Forms Server is not deployed on JBoss)
      *
      * The JBoss files must be kept in the jboss\client folder.
 You can copy the client folder to
      * your local development environment and then include the 3 JBoss JAR files in your class path